gakalu/Server-Side-Programming--project/README.md

-# CS477 Project - Online BookStore
+# Server Side Programming  - Online BookStore

 ## What you need to submit:
 1. README doc: